WesselKroos/youtube-ambilight/TROUBLESHOOT.md

     - WEBRENDER_COMPOSITOR: `available`
     - VP9_HW_DECODE: `available` _(This is important because most youtube video's are served in the VP9 codec)_

-> If any of the values in step 2 and 3 are incorrect you can go to [about:config]() to turn the features on.
+If any of the values in step 2 and 3 are incorrect you can go to [about:config]() to turn the features on.
 Because every device is different you'll have to match the incorrect features to the correct configuration flags.
 But here are at least a few configuration flags that you can try out to get the correct values:
-> - gfx.webrender.all: `true`
+- gfx.webrender.all: `true`
-> - gfx.webrender.compositor: `true`
+- gfx.webrender.compositor: `true`
-> - gfx.webrender.compositor.force-enabled: `true`
+- gfx.webrender.compositor.force-enabled: `true`
-> - gfx.webrender.enabled: `true`
+- gfx.webrender.enabled: `true`
-> - gfx.webrender.force-angle: `true`
+- gfx.webrender.force-angle: `true`

 > More information about enabling hardware acceleration on Firefox can be found in the Mozilla wiki: https://wiki.mozilla.org/Blocklisting/Blocked_Graphics_Drivers#How_to_force-enable_blocked_graphics_features

+---

+# Known issues and solutions

+#### In Firefox the ambient light and video stutters when black bar detection is enabled
+Go to the url [about:config](), set `gfx.offscreencanvas.enabled` to `true` and refresh the YouTube website

+#### Video's in 4K and higher resolutions or 50/60fps are stuttering or dropping frames
+For Chromium browsers: The D3D11on12 graphics backend is more efficiënt.
+To enable it follow the instructions in [Select the best graphics card backend](#select-the-best-graphics-card-backend)

+---

 # Request troubleshooting assistance or report a browser bug
 If the above steps did not work you can report bugs or ask for help via these links: